TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 Adds an echoing delay effect to a sound.

-Parameters | What they Do
+Parameters | What They Do
 --- | ---
 time | interval between each echo (ms) feedback | intensity of each subsequent echo (%)